coronel08/my-notes/notes/docs/aws.md

         * Policy Condition - specify conditions
         * Policy Variables - policy variables act as placeholders in template
     * Roles - Access to temporary time and permissions, given to users, apps, etc best for short term.
 Does not have standard long-term credentials instead temp credentials.
+    * Trust Policy - The only Resource based policy that IAM supports.
+Define which (accounts, users, and roles) can assume a role.
+Must attach both a trust policyand an identity policy to an IAM Role.
     * Access Advisor - tool to identify unused roles, IAM reports the last used timestamp
     * Access Analyzer - identify resources in your organization and accounts that are shared with an external entity.
 Helps identify unintended access to resources
 ![](https://assets-pt.media.datacumulus.com/aws-dva-pt/assets/pt1-q59-i1.jpg)